Awarded for Excellence in Design the World Over

 The 1937 Cord 812 Phaeton Convertible is as lovely as it is legendary.
 The Cord 812, once owned by Amelia Earhart, won second place in Class C: American Classic in the 2021 Pebble Beach Concours d’Elegance and first in class Best Cord, as well as Best-in-Show at the 2021 Auburn, Cord, Duesenberg Car Show.

-The Cord is also our most recent award-winner.
 The vehicle received both the Class Award for American Classics 1933-1948 and The Hagerty Youth Award for American Classics 1933-1948 at this year’s Amelia Island Concours d’Elegance in March 2022.

 1928 Minerva AF Transformable Town Car